 More than 300.000 people came to Palazzo Mora alone.

 It’s been 6 fabulous months for my SPAR Installation!

 I was there during all of May, a week in October and the last week, so 6 weeks in total and talked with hundreds of visitors from all over the world.
 I have reflected on that in the article “The Venice Future Dialogues”.

 I learned that art is a world language, a truly universal language.
-And the fact that SPAR deals with some aspects of the future of humanity of course made it easier for people to open up – to talk about their fears and hopes for the future – and share theirs experiences from their home country and their own travels.
+And the fact that SPAR deals with some aspects of the future of humanity, of course, made it easier for people to open up – to talk about their fears and hopes for the future – and share their experiences from their home country and their own travels.

 I couldn’t ask for more.